Overview

 Other Materials

-The course materials also include an online study guide and course manual.
+The online course materials include a study guide and assigned readings.

 Challenge for credit